dongguanting/dpa-rag-anonymous/README.md

 ### 3. Inference

-You can find our reranked test data with top3 passages [here](https://drive.google.com/drive/folders/1HFAEGX5A5aVFNuWMzA1zLoRtfE-FyoTB?usp=sharing).
+You can find our reranked test data with top3 passages.
 For WebQSP dataset. we only provide train and test data with top2 passages for aligning.

 ```bash
  CUDA_VISIBLE_DEVICES=0 python src/train_bash.py \